-ROOKOUT_TOKEN: This is a token that is specific to your Rookout organization.
-Any applications deployed with this token will be connected to the Rookout organization that this token is tied to.
-Each organization has a unique token.
-(You can access your token through by clicking on the settings icon in the Rookout app).
+ROOKOUT_TOKEN: The Rookout token is unique to your Rookout organization.
+Any SDK instance deployed with a Rookout token can connect to its corresponding Rookout organization.
+You can find your token by clicking on the settings icon in the Rookout app.

-Rookout also has the ability to automatically fetch your source code repository by including the .git folder within your deployed application.
+Rookout can also fetch your source code by including the .git folder in your deployed application.
 For more details on this approach, see this blog post.

 Debugging With Rookout

-Once you have Rookout deployed within your application, you are ready to start debugging.
-Let’s take a look at how to debug your application.
+Once you have Rookout deployed in your application, you are ready to start debugging.
+Let’s take a look:

 Filtering Application Instances

-Once you’re logged into Rookout and would like to debug, the first step is setting up your debug session configuration.
-This is done by selecting the specific application instances or services where Rookout is running that you would like to debug.
+Once you have logged in to Rookout, the first step is setting up your debug session by selecting the applications or services you would like to debug.